rebelsky/sams-assorted-musings-reflections/joc-cellular-language-2021-01-02.md

 ---
-title: The joy of code: Cellular language generation
+title: The joy of code: Experiments in cellular language generation
 number: 1120
 tags: [The joy of code](index-joc), CSC-151, technical, long, end-notable
 blurb: Maybe I should read the research literature.